telerik/fiddler-jam-docs/portal/portal-logs.md

 >tip Fiddler Jam extension will take screenshots on user interactions like following a link, pressing a button, etc.

 ![Fiddler Jam Log Screenshots](../images/portal/logs/fj-portal-log-screenshots.png)

+### Video Recording Inspection

+When the extension user explicitly enables the video recording, all of his action in the browser tasb are outputed in a video recording.

 ### Console Log Inspection